All Episodes

 Good, good, good.

-Thank you for calling.
+Thank you for joining.

-I just wanted to tell you, thank you so much for the Rush Revere books that you gave to all of us at the American Heritage Girls 20th anniversary convention in Indianapolis.
+I just wanted to tell you, thank you so much for the Rush Revere books that you gave to all of us at the American Heritage Girls 20th Anniversary Convention in Indianapolis.

 Oh, yeah, well, you're more than welcome.

-I'm I must say Catherine did that.
+I must tell you, Catherine did that.

-It's an absolutely fabulous group, exactly the kind of thing in this country going on that we that we want to support.
+Exactly the kind of thing in this country going on that we want to support.

-We I'm so thankful that you did that.
+I'm so thankful that you did that.

 I took my three daughters to that convention.